 The mean family richness of aquatic invertebrates is 22 for Lake Goollelal (Figure 13).
 Since 2008, family richness has mostly been stable and above the long term average.
 There are stable populations of Amphisopidae, Calanoida, Ceinidae, Chironominae, Corixidae, Cyprididae and Amphisopidae at the lake (Figure 12).
 Other taxa are not currently recorded in the lake include Ceratopogonidae, Chydoridae, Oligochaeta and Pionidae.
 The absence of the Chydoridae (Cladocera) is notable given the abundance in early monitoring years.
 There was a major shift in the assemblage composition in 2006-2007, with ordination revealing two main groups of annual data; those collected pre 2007, and those collected post 2007 (Figure 14).
 However, recent high water levels and low nutrients appear to shifting the assemblages back towards pre-2007 compositions (see Judd and Horwitz (2019)).

-Revised water level threshold eﬀects
+Implications of Revised Thresholds

 Revised thresholds will likely maintain ecological conditions similar to present (Table 3).